IHE/ITI.SeR/SeR.md

 the actors.

-This profile describes how a Service Provider (e.g., Document Repository) can request Authorization Decisions for clinical data granted to an Requester Entity (e.g., a user retrieving clinical documents).
+This profile describes how a Service Provider (e.g., Document Repository) can request Authorization Decisions for clinical data granted to a Requester Entity (e.g., a user retrieving clinical documents).

 # Open Issues and Questions